-In the spring warming regime, the threshold $\tau$ is in the denominator, and thus the variance is small when the threshold is large, reflecting the fact that noise is quickly overwhelmed by the quadratic increase in cumulative temperatures that occurs during spring warming.
-This effectively acts to synchronize plants (and buds within plants) with the same threshold---making idiosyncratic differences such as microclimate negligible.
-In contrast, under the winter temperatures regime, the threshold $\tau$ is in the numerator, and thus the variance is large when the threshold is large.
-The interpretation is that noise can remain relatively influential so that idiosyncratic differences translate into larger differences in threshold-crossing times.
+When the threshold is in the denominator as in the spring regime, the variance is small, reflecting the fact that as temperatures accumulate, noise is quickly overwhelmed by the signal (quadratic increase in cumulative average temperatures).
+This is how temperatures near the equinox synchronize plants (and buds within plants) with the same threshold---by making idiosyncratic differences such as microclimate negligible.
+In contrast, when the threshold is in the numerator as in the winter regime, the variance is large, reflecting the fact that noise remains relatively influential (compared to the linear increase in cumulative average temperatures) and idiosyncratic differences translate into larger differences in threshold-crossing times.

-The fact that the variance is predicted to be small in the spring warming case and larger in the winter temperatures case suggests that the observed variance will increase when anthropogenic warming shifts accumulation from the spring warming regime to the winter temperatures regime.
-The shift in regimes is observable in data as a `scattered spring' in which springtime events simultaneously advance and become less coordinated.